Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Introduction

-However, existing approaches for solving influence diagrams are deficient in many ways.
+Existing approaches for solving influence diagrams are deficient in many ways.
 First, solution methods are typically based on ad-hoc algorithm implementations that require the user to be proficient in manipulating influence diagrams.
-Additionally, such methods are often designed only for problems where expected utility is maximized, with no constraints connecting different decisions (e.g., budget/chance constraints), limiting their capabilities in modelling risk-averse decision making.
+Additionally, such methods are often designed only for problems where expected utility is maximized, with no constraints connecting different decisions (e.g., budget/chance constraints).
+This limits their capabilities in modeling risk-averse decision making.
 Finally, tackling the challenges related to implementing computationally efficient methods (e.g., memory allocation, and thread-safe parallelisation) is required for larger problems.
 This creates a significant entry barrier to the wider adoption of such approaches.

-It is precisely against this backdrop that the development of \emph{decision programming} \cite{salo2022} started.
-Decision programming leverages the capabilities of stochastic programming \cite{birge2011introduction} and decision analysis to model and solve multi-stage decision problems using mathematical optimisation techniques.
-In essence, decision programming exploits the expressiveness of influence diagrams in structuring problems to develop deterministic equivalent mixed-integer programming (MIP) formulations.
-In turn, commercial-grade, professionally developed off-the-shelf software can be readily utilised for solving these problems in a relatively straightforward manner instead of relying on ad-hoc implementations.
-It is worth highlighting that the latter tend to be problem specific and provide few guarantees for complying with sound software engineering practices in terms of versioning, updating and continuous improvements.
+Aiming to address the aforementioned limitations, Decision programming \citep{salo2022} leverages the capabilities of stochastic programming \citep{birge2011introduction} and decision analysis to model and solve multi-stage decision problems using mathematical optimization techniques.
+In essence, decision programming exploits the expressiveness of influence diagrams in structuring problems to develop deterministic equivalent \citep{birge2011introduction} mixed-integer programming (MIP) formulations.
+In turn, commercial-grade, professionally developed, off-the-shelf software can be readily utilised for solving these problems in a relatively straightforward manner instead of relying on ad-hoc implementations.
+It is worth highlighting that the latter, in stark contrast with the former, tend to be problem-specific and provide few guarantees for complying with sound software engineering practices in terms of versioning, updating and continuous improvements.